Prof. Apostolos Voulgarakis

 Irini Boleti

 Irini is a Postdoctoral researcher working on the interaction between wildfires and climate as well as the impact of climate change on wildfires.
-Her work is part of the AXA project (ΑΧΑ chair for wildfires), which focuses on high-altitude fires.
+Her work is part of the CERTAINTY project, which focuses on the interactions between aerosols and clouds.
+More specifically, she studies the effect of wildfire emissions on clouds in present-day conditions compared to pre-industrial times.
 She is a physicist with a specialization in atmospheric and climate physics and holds a PhD in statistical modelling of air pollution.
 She has worked in Switzerland and the Netherlands in universities as well as reinsurance companies before joining TUC.
 Her experience includes research in atmospheric models for air pollution and statistical models characterizing air pollutants concentrations in relation to meteorology.
-Finally, in the insurance world she has studied the risk of high impact natural catastrophe phenomena, such as hurricanes and windstorms.
+Finally, in the reinsurance world she has studied the risk of high impact natural catastrophe phenomena, such as hurricanes and windstorms.

 Email: eboleti@tuc.gr